ArrowGEV: Grounding Events in Video via Learning the Arrow of Time: Experiments

 \subsection{Main Results}

 Table~\ref{tab:comp_GEV} compares the performance of \ours with state-of-the-art methods.
 As expected, models trained directly on the target benchmarks generally outperform zero-shot approaches.
-We further observe that RL-based methods consistently surpass those trained with SFT, likely because they optimize directly on temporal signals grounded in videos and the strong generalization ability of RL~\citep{chu2025sft, peng2025lmm}.
+We further observe that RL-based methods generally achieve competitive or superior performance compared with SFT-based ones, likely because they optimize directly on temporal signals grounded in videos and the strong generalization ability of RL~\citep{chu2025sft, peng2025lmm}.
 In particular, \ours achieves higher accuracy than the strongest SFT-based baseline on all R1@m metrics.
 Moreover, compared to other RL-based methods, \ours yields average improvements in R1@m of 2.6\% on Charades-STA, 1.9\% on ActivityNet, and 2.5\% on TVGBench.
 We attribute these gains to explicit training to understand the temporal structure, which enhances the robustness of the model in localizing events within videos.